cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n.md

 ::: warning

-This guide cannot be followed for tvOS.
-If you wish to use palera1n on tvOS, please follow <router-link to="/installing-palera1n-tvos">Installing palera1n (tvOS)</router-link>
+This guide cannot be followed for Apple TVs.
+If you wish to use palera1n on an Apple TV, please follow <router-link to="/installing-palera1n-atv">Installing palera1n (Apple TV)</router-link>

 :::
 ## Installing the jailbreak